Archana-Sampath/Promotions-Sales-performance-PowerBI-dashboard/README.md

 ![Product & Category Analysis Dashboard](assets/product_category_dashboard.png)

 ### Business Insights & Impact
-Store Performance Analysis -
+### Store Performance Analysis -

-Store "STMYS-1" in Mysuru performed exceptionally well during promotional period  achieving  an Incremental Revenue of "3.64M" ,followed by STCHE-4 in Chennai  with an Incremental Revenue  of  "3.54M".
+- **Store "STMYS-1" in Mysuru performed exceptionally well during promotional period  achieving  an Incremental Revenue of "3.64M" ,followed by STCHE-4 in Chennai  with an Incremental Revenue  of  "3.54M"**.

-Store "STMLR-0" in Mangalore underperformed during the promotional period, selling only  1952 items .This is  followed by stores STVSK-3 & STVSK- 4  in Visakhapatnam  which also  recorded low sales.
+- **Store "STMLR-0" in Mangalore underperformed during the promotional period, selling only  1952 items .This is  followed by stores STVSK-3 & STVSK- 4  in Visakhapatnam  which also  recorded low sales**.

-Bengaluru , Chennai & Hyderabad recorded highest promotional revenue among all cities, generating  26.76M , 21.18M & 15.25M respectively.
+- **Bengaluru , Chennai & Hyderabad recorded highest promotional revenue among all cities, generating  26.76M , 21.18M & 15.25M respectively**.

-Mangalore, Vijayawada & Trivandrum recorded lowest promotional revenue among all cities, generating  3.37M , 2.86M & 2.35M respectively.
+- **Mangalore, Vijayawada & Trivandrum recorded lowest promotional revenue among all cities, generating  3.37M , 2.86M & 2.35M respectively**.

 Insights:

-Top performing cities have higher number of operational stores compared to  underperforming cities, which could a factor for their strong promotional performance.
+- **Top performing cities have higher number of operational stores compared to  underperforming cities, which could a factor for their strong promotional performance**.

+### Promotion Type Analysis -

+- **The Diwali Campaign performed exceptionally well ,generating 106.32M revenue during promotional period**.
+- **The Top two Promotions by revenue are 500 cashback, which generated  " 91.05M" followed by BOGOF with "21.77M" in revenue**.
+- **The Bottom two promotions by units sold  during promotional period were"50% off" , with  6,931 units sold , and "25% off" which recorded  negative value of 5,717 units , indicating the number of units sold during promotions are lower than the number of units sold before promotion**.

+Insights:
+ - **The Discount based promotions (25% off ,33% off ,50% off ) generated a negative net revenue of "-5.46M" , while BOGOF are 500 cashback promotions delivered stronger results , with revenue nearly doubled**.

+### Product & Category Analysis -

+ - **Combo1 saw the most significant lift in sales during promotional period making an revenue of '$157.95M" with an incremental revenue of  "$91.05M" followed by Home appliances generating a incremental revenue of "$7.87M".
+Personal care category is losing its revenue with IR of "-0.85M" marking it as underperforming category during promotional period**.
+ - **Based on the correlation matrix , its hard to determine which promotion  performed well across the product categories because  the promotional offers are not evenly distributed .
+For example, top performing promotions "500 cashback" and "BOGOF" were never offered for  "Personal care" category.
+Similarly  "Combo1" category was promoted with the "500 cashback" offer and was not given any discount based promotions(25% off,33% off or 50% off).As a result , the uneven distribution of  promotional offers across product categories limits the ability to compare promotion effectiveness by product category**.

+### Recommendations for Next promotional Period-

+ - **Prioritize "500 cashback" and "BOGOF" as they delivered highest incremental value and strong sales performance**.
+ - **The promotions based on discounts(25% off, 33% off, & 50% off) should be redesigned with new strategy  and tested across various range of products to evaluate their effectiveness.
+If the performance is not improved,  replace with loyalty reward program where points earned are redeemed later for discounts or free products**.
+ - **Before finalizing the future promotional strategies , each promotion type should be evenly distributed to broader range of products and tested for the  effectiveness.
+The uneven distribution of promotions in the current campaign caused the limitation to determine whether the performance were driven by the promotion or the categories to which it is applied**.

 **Dashboard Features:**